PART ONE

 From: Greg Fisher

-To: Rep. Steve Cohen, Steven Broderick (Cohen)
+To: Rep. Steve Cohen; Steven Broderick (Cohen)

 Cc: [addresses believed to be those of House co-sponsors' communications directors], Tri-State Defender executive editor